babyfish-ct/graphql-state/site/function-and-gif.md

-# System functions and GIF GIF animation presentations
+# System functions and GIF animation presentations

 ![image](./architecture.png "architecture")

 ## 1. Simple State

-A simple state management tool that looks similar to recoil, used to manage scattered data outside the business object model, and can be easily coordinated with the "Graph State".
+A simple state management tool that looks similar to [recoil](https://github.com/facebookexperimental/Recoil), used to manage scattered data outside the business object model, and can be easily coordinated with the "Graph State".

 ## 2. Graph State

-The core value of this framework is to provide graph state management capabilities that are far more intelligent than Apollo client and Relay.
+The core value of this framework is to provide graph state management capabilities that are far more intelligent than [Apollo client](https://github.com/apollographql/apollo-client) and [Relay](https://github.com/facebook/relay).
 This is also my motivation for creating this framework.

 > **After the mutation, in addition to the need to use a simple API to save the directly modified data into local cache, there is no need to write complex code to update other affected data in the local cache, and there is no need to specify which queries need to be refreshed.
 Everything is automatic.**